 - Heads made of stainless steel are stronger and won’t rust.

-When your garden has a lot of leaves, dirt, and debris, using a rake can help whisk them away.
-This garden tool comes in a wide variety of styles and sizes.
-For beginners, using a standard leaf rake is a good start.
+When your beautiful garden has a lot of leaves, dirt, and debris, using a rake can help whisk them away.
+This home garden essential tool comes in a wide variety of styles and sizes.
+For beginners, using a standard leaf or lawn rake is a good start.

 - Choose an adjustable rake.
 You can use them to reach narrow areas or to gather a large pile of leaves and dirt.